Et av mine nyeste maleri; akryl på lerret, 45 x 55 cm. Inspirert av det kalde arktiske landskapet i januar 😊💙

 – Hans Børli

-The way of Dharma is to become less and less until we are like the wind in the trees or the ripples on the water.
-In reality only a beautiful movement of love, compassion and joy seeking nothing for itself but serving the world with kindness.
+The way of yoga and dharma is to become less and less until we are like the wind in the trees or the ripples on the water.
+In reality only a beautiful movement of love, compassion and joy seeking nothing for itself but serving the world with genuine kindness and generosity.
 Letting go (awakening) of the ever demanding ego (self identity) is the greatest gift we can bring to our own life and the life of all beings.
 The less of ‘you’ there is, the happier you will be.
-This is how to be no-one, going no-where.
-May all beings be happy.
+What a paradox.
+Becoming no-one, going no-where.
+A joyous zero, empty yet fulfilled.

 “Du vet når en tulipan henger med huet, og så trøkker man den inn blant de andre for at den skal stå oppreist… Et sånt samfunn vil jeg ha.” 🧡🌷💐